 It was during this period that the links between the AES and the American Anthropological Association (AAA) were initially forged.
 Members of the AES were automatically granted membership in the AAA.
 Also important at this moment in the AES’ history were the connections made and maintained with other disciplines, as membership occasionally included non-anthropologists and joint meetings and events were held with associations from other disciplines.
 The Society stepped up its publications during this period under the guidance of Franz Boas, who initiated an influential series on Native American cultures and languages.
 In the 1930’s, in an effort to foster the growth of the discipline the AES endeavored to provide financial support for students and a forum for the publishing of doctoral dissertations.
 In order to increase its financial standings the Society sought to increase both its membership and the distribution of its publications, most notably the American Anthropologist, published jointly with the AAA.
 In 1936 the AES monograph series was established.
 Its first editions were published in 1940, making the AES more of a mainstay in the world of anthropological publication.
 By the Society’s centennial there were six monographs in print.

-In the decades since, the AES has continued to hold meetings biannually in various locations across North America.
+The AES holds meetings annually in various locations across North America.
 In the 1950’s, according to past president June Helm, the Society “went national,” expanding from being a New York based Society with national links.
 Since then the AES has expanded considerably to what can be considered an international level, while maintaining the tradition established at the beginning of this century of being intrinsically connected with the growth and development of American anthropology.
 In 1972, at the suggestion of the AAA board, a new journal, the American Ethnologist, was created to meet the growing demand to publish specifically socio-cultural anthropology articles.
 The use of the word “ethnologist” in the title addressed the specificity of this demand, differentiating itself from the more general, “four-fields” project contained under the heading of “anthropology.”

 In the early 1980’s the AES voted to become incorporated by the American Anthropological Association as a sub-section.
 At this point the journal American Ethnologist was taken on by the AES, while the journal American Anthropologist remained the responsibility of the AAA.
-For the past 156 years the AES has maintained its own membership, board of directors, and distinct identity as a long-standing and historically important association of anthropologists.
+Since its founding in 1842 the AES has maintained its own membership, board of directors, and distinct identity as a long-standing and historically important association of anthropologists.